diogovalentte/mantium/README.md

 More about the integrations [here](https://github.com/diogovalentte/mantium/blob/main/kaizoku-integration.md).

+# Multimanga
+Imagine the same manga is released in the comick and mangadex sources, but sometimes the newest chapter is released first in comick and other times in mangadex.
+You may want to track the manga in both sources so that you are notified whenever a new chapter is released in both sources.
+But adding the same manga from different sources makes them act as completely different mangas.
+You would need to set the last read chapters for all mangas manually and you'll be notified for all mangas.

+The multimanga feature solves this issue.
+With it, you can track the same manga from multiple sources, and they will be treated as the same manga!
+No multiple notifications or setting the last read chapter for all of them!
+- A deeper explanation of the multimanga feature and a demo video can be found [here](https://github.com/diogovalentte/mantium/blob/main/multimangas.md).

 # Running

 By default, the API will be available on port `8080` and the dashboard on port `8501`, and they're not accessible by other machines.
 To access the API and dashboard in other machines, you run the containers in [host network mode](https://docs.docker.com/network/drivers/host/) or behind a reverse proxy.